w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

-* Show examples of different mechanisms to communicate notifications, such as through text messages, haptic and audio feedback, and popup windows.
+* Show examples of different mechanisms to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
-* Demonstrate different types of error messages and explain why it is necessary to communicate the specific field where the error has occurred and, if possible, provide suggestions for users to correct the error.
+* Demonstrate different types of error messages, including overall information about errors, specific information about each of the fields in error, and suggestions for correcting such errors when possible.
+Show examples of user interfaces with and without such error messages and explain that these enable several groups of people with disabilities to better interact and understand the contents.
 * Show examples of overlapping notifications in the context of complex applications.
 Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.
+Explain that defining mechanisms to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the mechanisms is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

+* Practical &mdash; Present students with a user interface containing errors and ask them to provide an overall descriptive message informing that there are submission errors.
+Assess how students provide overall informative messages when there are submission errors
 * Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each form field that contains errors, together with suggestions for corrections when possible.
 Assess how students provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections when possible.

 {% include excol.html type="end" %}